abdullahalis/recipe-mobile-app/README.md

 - LRU Cache simplicity vs performance
   - To reduce API usage, I implemented a local image cache with a hashmap and doubly linked list for O(1) reads, writes, and LRU reordering.
   - This added some memory overhead, especially if you're caching every image, so I added a max capacity to keep the memory usage in check
   - I used NSLock for thread safety because I was running into problems when multiple threads accessed the cache conccurently.
 While this prevents race conditions, it might not scale well with too many threads, but it works perfectly for a small project like this.
-I priorited clarity over fine-tuned performance.
+I prioritized clarity over fine-tuned performance.

 - Youtube Video Link vs Embed
   - I decided to embed the Youtube videos within the application, rather than linking to the video as a URL